 He won the title of International Master in 2003 at the age of 12 years 7 months and 25 days.
 In 2004, after having gained over 300 rating points in little over a year, he became the second-youngest grandmaster in chess history at the time, behind only Sergey Karjakin, at the age of 13 years 4 months and 27 days.
 Parimarjan Negi later pipped his record by five days to become the second youngest grandmaster ever.

-<Age>: Carlsen won the 2001 U10 Nordic Championship.
+<Age>: Carlsen won the Norwegian U11 Championship in 2000 and the U10 Nordic Championship in 2001.
 In 2002, he placed =1st in the Open Norwegian Junior Championship with 5.5/7, but easily won the same event the following year with 6/6.
 Carlsen started with 4/4 at the 2002 U12 European Championship but faded to finish sixth.
 In the 2002 U12 World Championship a few weeks later, Carlsen was sole leader coming into the last round, but was held to a draw by David Howell, enabling Ian Nepomniachtchi to equal his score and to win on tiebreak.
 He placed =3rd at the 2003 U14 European Championship, half a point behind Sergei Zhigalko and Tornike Sanikidze, a short time later placing =9th with 7.5/11 at the World U14 Championship in Halkidiki.